BrianZhao15/roomIT/README.md

 # room_it

-Rome was not built in one night, but your room can be.
+Rome wasn't built in a day, but your room can be.

 ## Getting Started